START-Hack/CHALLENGE_IPFS_-_Filecoin_STARTHACK22/README.md

 # Challenge statement

+Challenge statement from IPFS and Filecoin is very simple:

+:star: The best use of IPFS for content-addressing and/or Filecoin for decentralized storage or anything that builds on top of either :star:

+That means you can develop your project for any partner cases and use IPFS/Filecoin technology stack to qualify for our prize!

 |  Challenge statement |  PRIZE |
 |---|---|
 |  **Best use of IPFS and/or Filecoin** |  Grand Prize 1000 CHF <br /> 2x Runner-up Prizes 500 CHF |

-You can develop your project for any of the cases and use IPFS/Filecoin technology stack to qualify for our prize.

 # Tools and resources